Car-free days

-On car-free days, people are encouraged either through state policy or by societal consensus to travel by means other than cars.
+On car-free days (CFD), people are encouraged either through state policy or by societal consensus to travel by means other than cars.
 Some cities, like Jakarta and Tehran, have weekly car-free days.
 Other such days are annual.
 World Car Free Day is celebrated on September 22.
 Organized events are held in some cities and countries.
-Certain religious dates such as Yom Kippur are regarded by their communities as car free days through societal consesus without official policy encouragment.
+In Israel, the holiday of Yom Kippur is regarded as a car-free day through societal consensus without official policy enforcement.